 Note: It is recommended that you stick with Google Authentication for more security.

-8. In case you don’t get this pop-up window, you can find the options sitting right on the accounts page in the right-hand panel.
+8. If you don’t get this pop-up window, you can find the options sitting right on the accounts page in the right-hand panel.

-9. Click on ‘Enable’ option in front of Google Authentication.
-This will take you to a page that shows the relevant steps to be followed in order to set it up.
+9. Click on the ‘Enable’ option in front of Google Authentication.
+This will take you to a page that shows the relevant steps to be followed to set it up.

-10. As you can see, the first step is to download the App on your smartphone.
+10. As you can see, the first step is downloading the App on your smartphone.
 Pick up your smartphone (I feel like I am spoon feeding you now) and go to the Play Store or App Store.

 11. Download the Google Authenticator application on your smartphone and launch the app once it’s installed.